thalfeust/dotfiles/README.md

 Ansible is an open-source IT automation tool that simplifies configuration management, application deployment, and task automation across distributed systems.

 It is used to deploy the development environment into the localhost machine.

-### Specifications
-* The current version of the script use a Python virtual environment to install Ansible.
-It means that Ansible cannot install pip packages outside the environment
-* In the current state of ansible/dotfiles, no Python packages can be installed

 ## Windows Terminal specification